adamcameron/cfml24h/Chapter-2.md

 #### reduce() ####

 `reduce()` is slightly conceptually trickier than `map()` and `filter()`, which are both fairly obvious in their intent.
-The object of the `reduce()` method is to take a whole collection and derive one single value from it.
-This is achieved by applying a callback to each element of the collection - nothing different about that - but this time the callback returns the result of the previous callback call, as well as the next element in the collection.
+The purpose of the `reduce()` method is to take a whole collection and derive one single value from it.
+This is achieved by applying a callback to each element of the collection - nothing different about that - but this time the callback receives the result of the previous callback call, as well as the next element in the collection.
 The `reduce()` method also takes an additional argument that is the initial value to pass to the first element's callback.

 ````cfc
 letters = ["a", "b", "c", "d", "e", "f"];